Sessions and Speakers: Tuesday, 21 August

 "The Clouded Ruins of a God" or: Why Milton's Satan became a Romantic Hero

--Evan Labuzetta, Independent Scholar
+-Evan LaBuzetta, Independent Scholar

-"Life to him would be death to me": The Romantic Struggle against the Miltonic Legacy in John Keat's "Hyperion"
+"Life to him would be death to me": The Romantic Struggle against the Miltonic Legacy in John Keats's Hyperion

 -Mie Gotoh, Fukuoka University of Education